davidcereal/dberger1989.github.io/_posts/08-15-2016-geomapping-with-d3.markdown

 description:
 ---

 The D3.js library is a fantastic tool for creative data visualizations.
 The level of control and interactivity possible is truly unmatched.
 However, when I first started attending [D3 meetups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I noticed that the proportion of data scientist attendees was relatively small.
-Their hesitance is explained by the relatively steep learning curve compared with other tools such as Tableau, which are also often far more ubiquitous.
+Their hesitance is explained by D3's relatively steep learning curve compared with other tools such as Tableau, which is far more ubiquitous in professional use.

 But the truth is, if you have a basic familarity with JavaScript, D3 is totally worth it.
 D3 is a premium tool, and premium tools require effort.